The Early Church

 Philip, another of the chosen seven, preaches in Samaria, healing the sick and casting out demons.
 Among those baptised is Simon, a sorcerer.

-Peter and John are sent to investigate.
+Peter and John are sent to Samaria by the apostles at Jerusalem to investigate.
 They confirm the converted with prayer and the laying on of hands, and the Holy Spirit comes upon them.
 Simon the sorcerer offers money for the ability to confer the Holy Spirit, but is rebuked by Peter and repents.

 Peter and John continue to preach in the villages of Samaria a while before returning to Jerusalem.

-Philip then travels towards Gaza where he preaches the Gospel to an Ethiopian eunuch, then baptises him.
+Instructed by an angel, Philip then travels towards Gaza where he preaches the Gospel to an Ethiopian eunuch, then baptises him in nearby water.

-The Spirit of God then carries Philip to Azotus where he preaches there and in all the cities to Caesarea.
+The Spirit of God then carries Philip to Azotus where he preaches there and in all the cities until he comes to Caesarea.

-Saul, the noted witness at Stephen’s stoning, during his zealous persecution of the church is miraculously converted on the way to Damascus.
+During his zealous persecution of the church, Saul, the notable witness at Stephen’s stoning, is challenged by Jesus on the way to Damascus and converted.
 He loses his sight and spends three days without food or drink before his sight is restored by Ananias, who was sent by God to lay hands on him.
 Saul is then filled with the Holy Spirit.

 Saul now preaches Christ, but his life is threatened by the Jews and he escapes and goes to Jerusalem.
-After initial concerns because of Saul’s reputation, the disciples minds are put to rest when Barnabas confirms his conversion.
-But the Hellenistic Jews are unconvinced and plan to kill him, so he flees and returns to his home at Tarsus.
+After initial concerns because of Saul’s reputation, the disciples’ minds are put to rest when Barnabas confirms his conversion.
+However, the Hellenistic Jews are unconvinced and plan to kill him, so he flees and returns to his home at Tarsus.

 The churches, now being freed from persecution, were edified, walked in fear of the Lord and multiplied.